CindyLouWho2/Neighborhood-Map/README.md

 The app allows you to filter the list down as you type.
 In return, it displays the locations on the map.

 ## Acknowledgments
-Thank you to all of the wonderful students with great questions in the forum.
-I would of been totally lost without that.
+I would like to thank Alfonso Crisci who had a great post on the forums on his experience with this project.
+It was really helpful and it pushed me in the right direction.